Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Comparison to Experiment

 \section{Comparison to Experiment}

-The dechanneling length cannot be measured directly in an experiment because it is not possible to separate the particles that were in the channeling regime from the entrance point and the rechanneled particles.
-Only signals related to the total number of channeling particles can be measured.
-Extracting the dechanneling length from these data involves a model-dependent procedure.
+The dechannelling length cannot be measured directly in an experiment because it is not possible to separate the particles that were in the channelling regime from the entrance point and the rechannelled particles.
+Only signals related to the total number of channelling particles can be measured.
+Extracting the dechannelling length from these data involves a model-dependent procedure.
 Therefore, comparing the values of $L_\mathrm{d}$ obtained by Monte Carlo simulations to estimations found in the experimental publications would be a comparison of two theoretical models rather than an experimental verification of the code.

 A correct way to check a physical model and the corresponding computer code is to use it for calculation of those quantities that can be directly measured in an experiment.
 Then these results should be compared to the experimental data.